ribasco/async-gamequery-lib/site/markdown/introduction.md

 ### Best Practices

 Keep in mind that you should **NEVER BLOCK** the thread of your completion handlers.
-If you have to perform synchronization within your handlers/callbacks, then it is highly recommended that you execute them asynchronously, otherwise your application may hang indefinitely.
+If you have to perform synchronization or a long running operation within your handlers/callbacks, then it is highly recommended that you execute them asynchronously, otherwise your application may hang indefinitely.
 Java's [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) provides a convenient way of executing your handlers asynchronously.
 Refer to the working examples below.